 which amounts to restricting the Hilbert space to the subspace where all constraints have vanishing eigenvalue over the whole lattice.
 Within the decomposition introduced above, this corresponds to projecting onto a specific value of $R$, namely the one corresponding to the simultaneous eigenspace where all constraints vanish.

 Technically, since the spectrum of the constraint is continuous around zero, only improper eigenvectors exist at eigenvalue zero.
 This raises potential complications with the normalization of physical states.
-The issue can, however, be resolved by redefining the inner product on the physical Hilbert space so that the projection is well defined.\footnote{Specifically this is achieved by introducing a new inner product for physical states,
+The issue can, however, be resolved by redefining the inner product on the physical Hilbert space so that the projection is well defined, \text{mycyan}{as it is explained in detail for the analogous electromagnetic case in \cite{Giacomini2023quantumstatesof}}.\footnote{Specifically this is achieved by introducing a new inner product for physical states,